Easily manage financial documents and other records using a business receipt tracker. Record, report and submit expense reports efficiently and on...

 |Compliant with GAAP, which is key when a business expands to outside investors and Singapore Financial Reporting Standards (SFRS).||Difficult to switch from cash basis to accrual accounting, than the other way round.|

 This accrual concept of accounting states that all expenses and revenue have to be matched as much as possible in the net income statement for the reporting period.
 Where the expenses and revenues are justified against each other, investors get a better sense of the economics and operations of the business.

 However, it’s not always a smooth, direct cause-and-effect with expenses and revenue.
-For example, investments made in human capital, improving productivity and marketing may not have a clear return on investments (ROIs) or that it may take a longer time to reap benefits.
+For example, investments made in human capital, improving productivity, and marketing may not have a clear return on investments (ROIs) or it may take a longer time to reap benefits.
 Although that is the case, these expenses would still have to be accounted for during the period where the investments are made.